 - We will continue to conduct MDPA special events and after-match activities, including professional self-defense courses, legal resources, and emergency medical training.
 These are all part of MDPA being an important armed self-defense resource for the range and the local area.

-We have already formed teams with assigned tasks necessary run our club.
-Each team’s descriptions are detailed below.Our Team Leaders are now recruiting team members for the limited number of openings on each team.
-By the March 16 match, all teams will be operational.
+We have teams with assigned tasks necessary run our club.
+Each team’s descriptions are detailed below.Our Team Leaders are recruiting team members for the limited number of openings on each team.

-Effective March 16, we will be increasing match fees to $20.
-Team Members who work on their teams that month and all Team Leaders shoot for $10.
+The match fee is $20.
+If you can't help with setup before the match, the fee is $30.
 These fees allow us to pay our way at the Logan Range and acquire better props for our matches and educational resources for our events.

-George Pilgrim conducted a training session for new SOs on Jan.
-26. Training is required for all experienced shooters who want to be SOs at our matches, whether you have SOed or ROed before or not.
-Please contact me for more details about how to become an MDPA SO.
-Becoming an SO will improve your own tactical performance and give you a great chance to share your skills and insights with newer shooters.
+Training is available for all experienced shooters who want to be Certified Safety Officers at our matches, whether you have SOed or ROed before or not.
+Please contact us for more details about how to become an MDPA CSO.
+Becoming an CSO will improve your own tactical performance and give you a great chance to share your skills and insights with newer shooters.